Moving out

 Children in need of care or under a child protection order

-There are laws to protect children and young people who aren’t being properly cared for, don’t have a safe place to live or are suffering harm (such as physical, emotional or sexual abuse or neglect).
+There are laws to protect children and young people who aren’t being properly cared for, don’t have a safe place to live or are suffering harm (such as physical, emotional or sexual abuse, or neglect).

-If someone thinks you’re in need of protection they can contact Child Safety about their concerns.
+If someone thinks you’re in need of protection, they can contact Child Safety about their concerns.
 This could be anyone concerned about you.
 Some people, like doctors, nurses, teachers, police and child advocates with the Office of the Public Guardian are required by law to tell Child Safety if they suspect you have suffered significant harm, are suffering significant harm or at an unacceptable risk of suffering significant harm.

-If you, or someone you know is in danger call 000.
+If you, or someone you know is in danger, call 000.

 Parenting orders made by the Federal Circuit and Family Court no longer apply once you’ve turned 18, and you’re free to choose where you want to live.

-If you’re under 18 and you want to change a parenting order you should get legal advice.
+If you’re under 18 and you want to change a parenting order, you should get legal advice.

-Get legal advice
+How to get legal advice

 We may provide legal advice on moving out of home, or other issues about your family situation.